sass/sass/proposal/module-system.md

 ### Determining Namespaces

-This describes how to determine the namespace for a `@use` rule.
-Given a rule `rule`:
+This algorithm takes a `@use` rule `rule`, and returns either a string or an identifier.

 > This algorithm is context-independent, so a namespace for a `@use` rule can be
 > determined without reference to anything outside the syntax of that rule.